sab-bee/core-concepts/Javascript/promise/readme.md

 watchMovie(); // watching avatar: way of water
 ```

-before jumping into more realistic example with promise lets recall the callback hell we learned during the api call.
+before jumping into more realistic example with promise lets recall the callback hell we learned in callback lecture.

 ```js
 const post = {